QBZ-95: Variants

+The QBZ-95 is the flagship of the Type 95 gun family (95式枪族), a family of firearms sharing a common receiver design, which includes a standard rifle, a carbine and squad automatic weapon (SAW) variants.

 Military variants

-QBZ-95 (rifle)
+QBZ-95

 This is the Chinese standard-issue version of the rifle, chambered for the 5.8×42mm DBP87 round.

 Due to issues associated with the original design, the PLA began a program to improve the Type 95.

 Lead designer Duo Yingxian (朵英贤), now retired, stated that the project was currently in progress by some of his students.

 The goals for the Type 95 upgrade program include the following: